 - be responsible for a child or qualifying young person

-- have paid for and reported charges for relevant childcare in the assessment period in which they were paid
+- reported costs for relevant childcare in the assessment period in which they were paid or at any point in the next assessment period.

 Universal Credit is assessed and paid in arrears, on a twice monthly basis into your nominated bank or building society account.
 Your personal circumstances will be assessed to work out the amount of Universal Credit you will get.